PrestonPeters/PrestonPeters/README.md

 You can view a couple of the later projects that I've made to get a sense of my work:
 - [WealthWise](https://github.com/PrestonPeters/WealthWise) - A multipurpose financial calculator made by myself and 6 of my classmates
 - [BugHunt](https://github.com/PrestonPeters/BugHunt) - A StackOverflow derivative website prototype made by me
+- [MenuExperimentation](https://github.com/PrestonPeters/MenuExperimentation) - Software designed to test menu performance in regards to Fitts' Law, the Power Law of Practice, and user experience